grawk/nemovsnightwatch/README.md

 ## Chained syntax

 More terse.
-Easier to read. _Until you want to do something interesting_
+Easier to read. _Until you want to do something interesting_.

 ## Async/await syntax